 2018 Films Whose Release Dates are To Be Determined:

 Pyewacket - A frustrated, angst-ridden teenage girl awakens something in the woods when she naively performs an occult ritual to evoke a witch to kill her mother.
 The trailer for this film looks so good, and it received positive reviews at 2017's Toronto International Film Festival, and IFC Midnight snatched up the rights to it, so fingers crossed it gets released in the U.S. this year!
+UPDATE: This film had several creepy scenes, but overall I wish the storyline was developed more and had more to it.
+Despite the slim story, I did enjoy watching it, though I wish there had been more creepy moments.

 Let the Corpses Tan - During a beautiful Mediterranean summer, Rhino and his gang steal a cache of of gold.
 They believe they've found the perfect hideout: a remote and abandoned hamlet that has been taken over by a woman who is searching for inspiration.
 Unfortunately, surprise guests and two cops compromise their plan, and the heavenly place where wild happenings and orgies used to take place turns into a gruesome battlefield.
 This giallo-by-spaghetti-western sounds like a crazy film, and I can't wait to see it sometime this year.